MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/04_working_with_textures/index.md

 1. `T` Type Reference: The content type we are loading (in this case [**Texture2D**](xref:Microsoft.Xna.Framework.Graphics.Texture2D)).
 2. `assetName` Parameter: A string path that matches the content path of the asset to load.
 As mentioned in the [Understanding Content Paths](#understanding-content-paths) section, the content path is relative to the [**ContentManager.RootDirectory**](xref:Microsoft.Xna.Framework.Content.ContentManager.RootDirectory), minus the extension.
 Since we added our image to the *images* folder in the content project, the content path will be `"images/logo"`.

 If you run the game now, the image will be loaded as a texture, but all we'll see is the empty cornflower blue game window.
-Next, we need to tell our game to draw the texture.
+This is because we're only loading it and not telling the game to draw it.

 ## Drawing a Texture

+When rendering in MonoGame, *render states*, properties of the [**GraphicsDevice**](xref:Microsoft.Xna.Framework.Graphics.GraphicsDevice) that affect how rendering is performed, need to be set.
+When rendering 2D sprites, the [**SpriteBatch**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch) class simplifies rendering by managing these render states for you.

+Three methods are are used when rendering with the [**SpriteBatch**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch):

+1. [**SpriteBatch.Begin**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch.Begin(Microsoft.Xna.Framework.Graphics.SpriteSortMode,Microsoft.Xna.Framework.Graphics.BlendState,Microsoft.Xna.Framework.Graphics.SamplerState,Microsoft.Xna.Framework.Graphics.DepthStencilState,Microsoft.Xna.Framework.Graphics.RasterizerState,Microsoft.Xna.Framework.Graphics.Effect,System.Nullable{Microsoft.Xna.Framework.Matrix})) prepares the graphics device for rendering, including the render states.
+2. [**SpriteBatch.Draw**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch.Draw(Microsoft.Xna.Framework.Graphics.Texture2D,Microsoft.Xna.Framework.Rectangle,Microsoft.Xna.Framework.Color)) tells the [**SpriteBatch**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch) what to render.
+This is usually called multiple times before [**SpriteBatch.End**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch.End) and batches the draw calls for efficiency.
+3. [**SpriteBatch.End**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch.End) submits the draw calls that were batched to the graphics device to be rendered.

+> [!NOTE]
+> The order of method calls when rendering using the [**SpriteBatch**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch) is important.  [**SpriteBatch.Begin**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch.Begin(Microsoft.Xna.Framework.Graphics.SpriteSortMode,Microsoft.Xna.Framework.Graphics.BlendState,Microsoft.Xna.Framework.Graphics.SamplerState,Microsoft.Xna.Framework.Graphics.DepthStencilState,Microsoft.Xna.Framework.Graphics.RasterizerState,Microsoft.Xna.Framework.Graphics.Effect,System.Nullable{Microsoft.Xna.Framework.Matrix})) must be called before any [**SpriteBatch.Draw**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch.Draw(Microsoft.Xna.Framework.Graphics.Texture2D,Microsoft.Xna.Framework.Rectangle,Microsoft.Xna.Framework.Color)) calls are made.
+When finished, [**SpriteBatch.End**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch.End) must be called before another [**SpriteBatch.Begin**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch.Begin(Microsoft.Xna.Framework.Graphics.SpriteSortMode,Microsoft.Xna.Framework.Graphics.BlendState,Microsoft.Xna.Framework.Graphics.SamplerState,Microsoft.Xna.Framework.Graphics.DepthStencilState,Microsoft.Xna.Framework.Graphics.RasterizerState,Microsoft.Xna.Framework.Graphics.Effect,System.Nullable{Microsoft.Xna.Framework.Matrix})) can be called.
+If these methods are called out of order, an exception will be thrown.

+> [!IMPORTANT]
+> Although the [**SpriteBatch**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch) makes it easier to manage the render states for the [**GraphicsDevice**](xref:Microsoft.Xna.Framework.Graphics.GraphicsDevice), it can also change states that you may have set manually, such as if you are performing 3D rendering.
+Keep this in mind when mixing 2D and 3D rendering.

 As mentioned in [Chapter 03](../03_the_game1_file/index.md#the-game-loop), all rendering should be done inside the [**Draw**](xref:Microsoft.Xna.Framework.Game.Draw(Microsoft.Xna.Framework.GameTime)) method.
 The [**Draw**](xref:Microsoft.Xna.Framework.Game.Draw(Microsoft.Xna.Framework.GameTime)) method's responsibility is to render the game state that was calculated in [**Update**](xref:Microsoft.Xna.Framework.Game.Update(Microsoft.Xna.Framework.GameTime)); it should not contain any game logic or complex calculations.